blacksmith-chocolate-code/.github/profile/README.md

 # Blacksmith chocolate code ⚔️ 🍫 🧑🏽‍💻

-Forging chocolate code to help others
+Forging chocolate into code to help others

 ## 💌 Greetings
 Hi you all,